Snaacky/thewiki/docs/advanced/naming.md

     !!!

 ![#81c8be](https://placehold.co/14x14/81c8be/81c8be.png) Video resolution
-:   The resolution of the file's video in `XS` format, where `X` is the number of vertical pixels and `S` is the scan type. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*
+:   The file's video resolution in `XS` format, where `X` is the number of vertical pixels and `S` is the scan type. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*

     !!!info
     The video resolution is based on the number of vertical pixels according to the [16:9 aspect ratio](https://wikipedia.org/wiki/16:9_aspect_ratio#Common_resolutions) (i.e. `1920x1080` = `1080`). *Note that different aspect ratios do not affect the resolution (e.g. `1440x1080` = `1080`, `1920x800` = `1080`)*